Nutrition Scientist Eleana Papadopoulou explains how to eat your way to more energy

 Eleana says: If a person were suffering from rheumatoid arthritis I would take into consideration the following:

-- Acute flare-ups may interfere with appetite.
+- Acute flare-ups may interfere with appetite so supplements may help.
 In such situations it is important to listen to your body and try to eat small, frequent meals and ensure you drink plenty of fluids.
 You could also try a nutritional supplement from a website such as tropicaloasis.com/ that will provide you with extra calories and nutrients within a small volume.
 Make sure you do lots of research before choosing a product to buy.
 It is vital that you ask your rheumatologist or dietitian before taking any type of supplements as they can interact with certain medications.

 - Omega-3 polyunsaturated fatty acids also appear to suppress inflammation and may help reduce joint pain and stiffness.
 Try to eat at least two portions of oil-rich fish, such as salmon, sardines, mackerel and fresh tuna.
 One portion is 140g or a small fillet of oily fish.
 It is important to bear in mind that women who are pregnant or breastfeeding should not eat more than two portions of oily fish per week, as oily fish can contain low levels of pollutants, such as mercury, which may build up in the body and harm the baby.*